Persistent Homology for Resource Coverage: A Case Study of Access to Polling Sites

-For each city, we construct a weighted VR filtration in which the point cloud $X = \{x_i\}$ is the set of polling sites and the weight $w_i$ of a point $x_i$ is an estimate of the waiting time at the corresponding polling site.
-Instead of computing a weighted VR filtration in $\mathbb{R}^2$ with the Euclidean {distance}, we define a {distance function} that estimates the mean amount of time that it takes to travel to and from a polling site. {With respect to} this {distance function}, the union $\bigcup_i B(x_i, r_{x_i}(t))$ (see \cref{eq:radius_function}) is the set of points $y$ such that the estimated time for an individual at $y$ to vote (including waiting time and travel time in both directions) is at most $t$.
+For each city, we construct a weighted VR filtration in which the point cloud $X = \{x_i\}$ is the set of polling sites in $\mathbb{R}^2$ and the weight $w_i$ of a point $x_i$ is an estimate of the waiting time at the corresponding polling site.
+Instead of computing a weighted VR filtration with respect to Euclidean distance, we define a distance function that estimates the mean amount of time that it takes to travel to and from a polling site.
+With respect to this distance function, the union $\bigcup_i B(x_i, r_{x_i}(t))$ (see \cref{eq:radius_function}) is the set of points $y$ such that the estimated time for an individual at $y$ to vote (including waiting time and travel time\footnote{Incorporating information (such as waiting times) other than travel times is sensible both in principle and in practice.
+In our computational experiments, using only travel times yields results that differ drastically from those that we present in this paper.} in both directions) is at most $t$.
 The weighted \v{C}ech complex $\mathrm{\check{C}}_t^{\text{weighted}}(X, \mathbb{R}^2, d, \{w_i\})$ is an approximation of $\bigcup_i B(x_i, r_{x_i}(t))$.
-When the balls $B(x_i, r_{x_i}(t))$ are convex, the weighted \v{C}ech complex is homotopy-equivalent to $\bigcup_i B(x_i, r_{x_i}(t))$, so these two complexes have the same homology (i.e., the same holes).
+When the balls $B(x_i, r_{x_i}(t))$ are convex, the weighted \v{C}ech complex is homotopy-equivalent to $\bigcup_i B(x_i, r_{x_i}(t))$, so these two complexes have the same homology (i.e., the same set of holes).
 The weighted VR complex $\mathrm{VR}_t^{\text{weighted}}(X, \mathbb{R}^2, d, \{w_i\})$ is an approximation of the weighted \v{C}ech complex.

-We construct our {distance function} as follows.
+We construct our distance function as follows.
 Let $x$ and $y$ be two polling sites.
 We estimate the expected time for an individual to travel from $x$ to $y$ and back to be